chrisderwahre/jsrfpastabot/README.md

-# jsrfpastabot
+# JSRFPastaBot
-A JSRF Pasta Bot based on cavariux/twitchirc
+A JSRF Pasta Bot based on cavariux/twitchirc.